avatar-kaleb/kalebmckelvey-site/blog/positive-thinking-is-thinking-positively-start-today.md

 Background information:
 <http://www.theyogasanctuary.net/tips-mantras.html>

-Mantras are simple and powerful statements used for daily renewal of one’s character and goals.
+Mantras are simple and powerful statements used for the daily renewal of one’s character and goals.

 I encourage you to create your own instead of using the examples found on the web.
 I feel that creating your own produces a significant belief in the mantra, which leads to better results.

 Examples:

 1. "I am a confident and kind person."
 2. "I adapt positively to all situations."
 3. "I am a positive thinker"

 ### Remove Excuses

 Excuses are tools of the incompetent.

 As a positive person, we have goals to accomplish, dreams to achieve, and aspirations to be successful.
 To make these dreams a reality, we must be competent; to be competent we must not use excuses.
 Use the time wasted thinking of excuses time to instead find an alternative solution.

 Just because you have mantras doesn't mean you automatically are what they say.
 They help remind you to grow and continue to become that what you wish to be.

 ## Inspirational Quotes:

 1. “Be not afraid of greatness.
 Some are born great, some achieve greatness, and some have greatness thrust upon ‘em.” - William Shakespeare
 2. “The greatest good we can do for others is not to share our riches with them, but to reveal their own.” - Benjamin Disraeli
 3. "Success is never final.
 Failure is never fatal.
 It is courage that counts." - Winston Churchill

 ## Inspirational Video: